Operational Markovianization in Randomized Benchmarking: RB under Pauli-twirled noise

-Despite not Markovianizing the average sequence fidelity, Eq.~\eqref{eq: variance pauli (main)} establishes that \gls{rc} will, in general, reduce the variance of sequence fidelities~\textsuperscript{\footnote{ The statement in Eq.~\eqref{eq: variance pauli (main)} holds more generally for $\mathrm{f}_m$ being noisy expectation values.}}.
-The importance of this is twofold, it allows for both a confident diagnosis of non-exponential deviations and for an accurate estimation of meaningful error rates.
+Despite not Markovianizing the average sequence fidelity, Eq.~\eqref{eq: variance pauli (main)} establishes that Pauli-twirling will, in general, reduce the variance of sequence fidelities~\textsuperscript{\footnote{ The statement in Eq.~\eqref{eq: variance pauli (main)} holds more generally for $\mathrm{f}_m$ being noisy expectation values.}}.
+The importance of this is twofold, if non-exponential deviations are present, it allows for confidence as to whether these are due to non-Markovianity or e.g., sample uncertainty, and if the decay is exponential, it allows for an accurate estimation of meaningful error rates.
 While mathematically this result can be seen to follow simply because Pauli-twirling removes additive terms to the variance, it can be argued that, physically, the reason is that it reduces the coherence of noise, as precisely the expectation of the squared sequence fidelity is proportional to the so-called average unitarity.
 The unitarity, $u$, is a figure of merit quantifying loss of purity due to noise~\cite{Wallman_2015}, and satisfies $u=1$ if noise is coherent, i.e., due to a unitary map, and $u\leq1$ otherwise.
 In the Markov case, $u\geq{p^2}$~\cite{PhysRevA.99.012315}, which is saturated for depolarizing noise, i.e., Pauli channels with all $\chi_{ii}$ terms, for $i\neq0$, being equal.
 In the non-Markov case, it is \emph{expected} as well that $\syst$-Pauli-twirling would only decrease or leave the total unitarity unchanged~\textsuperscript{\footnote{ In the $\syst\env$ case, it is unclear whether $\syst$-Pauli-twirling \emph{indeed will always} either only decrease or leave the total unitarity unchanged, due precisely to $\env$; here the role of the average sequence fidelity would also come into play to always decrease the variance.}}.
 This, in a sense, was already pointed out in the original unitarity benchmarking proposal of~\cite{Wallman_2015}, although as also mentioned there, it is less straightforward to give a concrete bound.